ralismark/ralismark.github.io/_posts/2017-12-19-git-ep-cleanup.md

 - `-d`: Delete directories as well as files
 - `-ff`: (yes, two [^1] f's here) Delete even sub-repositories

+ [^1]:
+	If the user has `clean.requireForce` set, a single `-f` is always required to delete things.
+However, two are always needed (independent of config options) to delete sub-repositories.

 Running this command will dutifully, irrevocably delete all untracked files under the current directory.
 Make sure you're in the repo root to clean everything.
 If you want to see what you're doing, replace the `-f`s with a